ebollens/efx/README.md

 target is hidden, then it shows it.
 This driver has no side-effects on the container or any of another elements besides the target.

-The `data-toggle` attribute supports two visibility states:
+The `data-toggle` attribute supports two visibility states on targets:

 * `show` sets a target to be shown
 * `hide` sets a target to be hidden (default state)

-The `data-toggle` attribute also supports behavior states:
+The `data-toggle` attribute also supports behavior states on the container:

 * `slide` slides the content up and down rather than just showing and hiding it
 * `fade` fades the content in and out rather than just showing and hiding it

-Both a visibility and a behavior state may be specified at the same time.
+If the target is also the container (the `data-effect` attribute is assigned directly on the target, then both a visibility and a behavior state may be specified at the same time.

 A simple example: